Sridhar-Sahu-code/Task-5/README.md

 These insights help identify the customer segments most at risk of churning, aiding in better retention strategies.

 ## 📁 Files
-- `Untitled6.ipynb`: Jupyter Notebook with data visualization code.
+- `EDA.ipynb`: Jupyter Notebook with data visualization code.

 ## 🔧 Tools Used
 - Python 🐍